andylang8445/andylang8445.github.iioo/_posts/2020-01-08-Robotics_Club_FRC2020.md

 - 10ft tall by 4ft wide
 - Bottom Port: 10inches by 2ft 10in, bottom edge 1ft 6in above carpet
 - Outer Port: regular hexagon with 2ft 6inches height.
 The center of the outer port is 8ft 2.25 inches above carpet
-- Inner Port: 1ft 1inch diamter circle.
+- Inner Port: 1ft 1inch diameter circle.
 It is 2ft 5.25 inches behind the outer port.
 The height of the center of the inner port = outer port

 BACKBOARDS: